Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Ivory Tablet (Hu Ban) that Higher Rank Officials Hold When they Met with the Emperors in the Ming Dynasty — Ningxia Museum (Photo by Dongmaiying)

-He encouraged civilians to learn about laws and specific terms regarding the punishment of corrupt officials, and also created a system that allowed civilians to sue officials directly to the emperor or other superior ministers.
+He encouraged civilians to learn about laws and specific terms regarding the punishment of corrupt officials and created a system that allowed civilians to sue officials directly to the emperor or other superior ministers.

 The government would cover civilians’ travel costs if they wanted to escort law-breaking officials to the capital themselves.

-He also established a famous military spy agency (Jin Yi Wei) to monitor officials, but this was abolished in his late years.
+He also established a famous military spy agency (Jin Yi Wei) to monitor officials, which was abolished in his later years.

-From Zhu Yuanzhang’s perspective, civilians’ interests triumphed over bureaucrats’; all of those officials should be seen themselves as servants, instead of the ruling classes with privileges.
+From Zhu Yuanzhang’s perspective, civilians’ interests triumphed over bureaucrats’; all those officials should be seen as servants instead of the ruling classes with privileges.

 Emperor Zhu Yuanzhang's Calligraphy Work "Da Jun Tie" — Palace Museum

-Besides his wonderful queen, he also had a perfect heir named Zhu Biao, he and his beloved queen’s first son.
+Besides his wonderful queen, he also had a perfect heir named Zhu Biao, the first son of him and his beloved queen.

 Zhu Yuanzhang sent his best ministers and marshals to teach and serve him.
-Every time he was leading an army and fighting far away, the crown prince would be trusted with everything on the home front.
+Whenever he led an army and fought far away, the crown prince would be trusted with everything on the home front.

-However, the capable and contributive crown prince, his favorite and beloved first son passed away, when Zhu Yuanzhang was 62 years old.
+However, the capable and contributive crown prince, his favorite and beloved first son, passed away when Zhu Yuanzhang was 62.

-Besides the huge grief, this also left the old emperor with a big problem, who should be his next heir?
+Besides the extreme grief, this also left the old emperor with a big problem, who should be his next heir?

 Royal Nine-tasselled Crown (Jiu Liu Mian), Unearthed From Tomb of Prince Zhu Tan, the Tenth Son of Emperor Zhu Yuanzhang — Shandong Museum (Photo by Dongmaiying)